-The Rome Sno-Bandits started in the late 1960’s when about 8 couples from the Rome area decided to form a club and call themselves the Bentley Hillbillies Snowmobile Club.
-The Bentely Hills moniker was connected to the “rolling hills” of the Rome area.
-They originally would meet at the Hideaway supper club on the Petenwel flowage.
+The Rome Sno-Bandits started in the late 1960’s when about eight couples from the Rome area decided to form a club and call themselves the Bentley Hillbillies Snowmobile Club.
+The Bentley Hills moniker was connected to the “rolling hills” of the Rome area.
+They originally would meet at the Hideaway Supper Club, now the Dirty Oar Supper Club, on the Petenwell flowage.

 The Rome Sno-Bandits held their meeting and met at Trails End Bar and Grill, according to former bar co-owner Yvonne Hoffman.